-It is not unreasonable to conclude that Amy was definitely a more family centric person.
+It is not unreasonable to conclude that Amy was definitely a family oriented person.
 Her memoir reveals that the majority of her social interactions are in fact with family.
-Throughout the 163 page memoir the significance of family traditions are frequently brought to the readers attention.
-In the first few pages amy reveals fond memories of how her Uncle Ned would return home from ‘the smithy at the end of a days work’ (Gomm, 9) and would place Laurie and herself on each of his knees.
+Throughout the 163 page memoir the significance of family traditions are frequently brought to the reader’s attention.
+In the first few pages Amy reveals fond memories of how her Uncle Ned would return home from ‘the smithy at the end of a days work’ (Gomm, 9) and would place Laurie and herself on each of his knees.
 She speaks endearingly of how he would sing old folk songs to them, stating that ‘the concert would begin.
 He was the programme arranger, and the soloist.
 We’d join in the chorus – sometimes’ (Gomm, 9).
 The particular folk songs that Amy speaks of, ones such as ‘Uncle Tom Cobleigh’ and ‘Bryan O’lynn’, can be traced back to the 1800s.
-The songs revolve around the invariable cultural aspects of the working class, speak of the hardships of life and the resilient get on with it attitude of the characters.
+The songs revolve around the cultural life of the working class, and speak of hardships and the resilient get-on-with-it attitude.

 Amy stresses the importance of Sunday traditions.
 Without going into too much detail about religion, she makes us aware that the Church was of some significance to her family by stating that they would attend the morning Church service every Sunday.
-After the service, her and her siblings would then attend Sunday school to which she states they ‘had to be there at 2pm’ (Gomm, 27).
-Amy recalls memories of Sunday afternoons, where her brothers would receive a telling off from their father for singing songs that they were not taught in school.
-She expresses
+After the service, she and her siblings would then attend Sunday school where they ‘had to be there at 2pm’ (Gomm, 27).
+Amy recalls memories of Sunday afternoons, where her brothers would receive a telling off from their father for singing songs that they were not taught in school:

 ‘if you did sing on a Sunday, it had to be hymns’ (Gomm, 27).

-The traditional Sunday family dinner was of great importance to Amy’s family, she states ‘This was the only meal we had when all sat down together, and dads Sunday off made it special’ (Gomm, 27).
+The traditional Sunday family dinner was of great importance to Amy’s family: ‘This was the only meal we had when all sat down together, and dad’s Sunday off made it special’ (Gomm, 27).
 She talks of how her family had the habit of being too boisterous over dinner, everyone desperately trying to have their voice heard; ‘everybody talking together about what they’d been doing, what they meant to do… So much to say, so little time to say it all’ (Gomm, 27)

 There is no specific mention of friends by name in Amy’s memoir, however she does reminisce of her early days as a child when the local children would gather and make what she calls ‘spanish and water’.
 Amy states that the ‘big boys’ would buy the ‘spanish’, which she describes as being a block of licorice, from the grocer and the children would get together to slice it up and brew it in hot water.
 She talks of how each child would fill up their bottle with the mixture and set off after dinner to play in the streets;